Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Introduction

-The implicit bias of parameter optimization has been investigated in terms of the properties of the loss function at the points reached by different optimization methodologies~\citep{keskar2016large,Wu2017TowardsUG,pmlr-v70-dinh17b}.
-In terms of the solutions, \cite{maennel2018gradient} show that gradient flow for shallow ReLU networks initialized close to zero quantizes features in a way that depends on the training data but not on the network size. \cite{soudry2018implicit} show that in classification problems with separable data, gradient descent with linear networks converges to a max-margin solution. \cite{gunasekar2018implicit} present a result on implicit bias for deep linear convolutional networks, and \cite{pmlr-v99-ji19a} study non-separable data. \cite{chizat2020implicit} show that gradient flow for logistic regression with infinitely wide two-layer networks yields a max-margin classifier in a certain space. \cite{gunasekar2018characterizing} analyze the implicit bias of different optimization methods (natural gradient, steepest and mirror descent) for linear regression and separable linear classification problems, and obtain characterizations in terms of minimum norm or max-margin solutions.
+The implicit bias of parameter optimization has also been investigated in terms of the properties of the loss function at the points reached by different optimization procedures~\citep{keskar2016large,Wu2017TowardsUG,pmlr-v70-dinh17b}. \cite{gunasekar2018characterizing} analyze the implicit bias of different optimization methods (natural gradient, steepest and mirror descent) for linear regression and separable linear classification problems, and obtain characterizations in terms of minimum norm or max-margin solutions.
+Several works have studied the implicit bias of optimization for classification tasks in terms of margins. \cite{soudry2018implicit} showed that in classification problems with separable data, gradient descent with linear networks converges to a max-margin solution. \cite{gunasekar2018implicit} presented a result on implicit bias for deep linear convolutional networks, and \cite{pmlr-v99-ji19a} studied non-separable data. \cite{chizat2020implicit} showed that gradient flow for logistic regression with infinitely wide two-layer networks yields a max-margin classifier in a certain space.
+In the adaptive regime, \cite{maennel2018gradient} showed that gradient flow for shallow ReLU networks initialized close to zero quantizes features depending on the training data but not on the network size. \cite{pmlr-v130-baratin21a} showed the evolution of the tangent features during training which can be interpreted as feature selection and compression. \citet{williams2019gradient} obtained results for univariate regression contrasting the kernel regime and the adaptive regime.
+We will obtain a related result for univariate regression in the kernel regime and a corresponding result for the multivariate case.

-\cite{jacot2018neural} and \cite{lee2019wide} showed that the training dynamics of shallow and deep wide neural networks is well approximated by that of the linear Taylor approximation of the models at a suitable initialization. \cite{chizat2019lazy} observe that a model can converge to zero training loss while hardly varying its parameters, a phenomenon that can be attributed to scaling of the output weights and makes the model behave as its linearization around the initialization. \cite{zhang2019type} consider linearized models for regression problems and show that gradient flow finds the global minimum of the loss function which is closest to initialization in parameter space.
-This type of analysis connects with trajectory based analysis of neural networks~\citep{saxe2013exact}. \cite{oymak2018overparameterized} studied the overparametrized neural networks directly and showed that gradient descent finds a global minimizer of the loss function which is close to the initialization.